-Guy Moot, Co-Chair and Chief Executive Officer, Warner Chappell Music company's efforts to seek out the best songwriting talent, regardless of their country of origin.
+Mr. Moot has served as Co-Chair and Chief Executive Officer of Warner Chappell Music since April 2019.
+From 2017 until 2019, Mr. Moot served as President of Worldwide Creative at Sony/ATV, where he led the company's efforts to seek out the best songwriting talent, regardless of their country of origin.
 From 2005 to 2017, Mr. Moot was Managing Director of EMI Music Publishing UK and President of European Creative where his leadership played a key role in ensuring that EMI was named Music Week Publisher of the Year for fourteen years running.
 During that time, Mr. Moot led the Sony/ATV and EMI Music Publishing merger across Europe in 2012, and, from 2016 to 2017, he led the company to a record-breaking, year-long hold on the U.K. Number 1 Singles spot.
 From 2003 to 2005, Mr. Moot was EMI Music Publishing's Executive Vice President of A&R for the U.K. and Europe.